matrix-org/matrix-spec-proposals/proposals/3743-errors-for-unknown-endpoints.md

 The Client-Server API, Server-Server API, Application Service API, Identity Service API, and Push Gateway shall respond with a 400 HTTP error response with an error code of `M_UNKNOWN_ENDPOINT`.
-This is required for all endpoints under the `/_matrix` prefix and is recommended for any server-specific endpoints that might be implemented (e.g. the `/_synapse` prefix used by Synapse's admin API).
+This is required for all endpoints under the `/_matrix` prefix.

-This applies to a server not known the URL or an incorrect method being used for that URL, i.e. whenever nothing exists to handle a request.
+This applies if a server receives a request to an unknown URL or if an invalid method is used for a known URL, i.e. whenever the request cannot be routed to business logic.

 ## Potential issues